Ibaad13/ESP-Mesh-Nav/README.md

 **[Muhammad Ibaad]** <br>
 Undergraduate Research project — Indoor Localization & Navigation
 <br>
-*Feel free to reach out via GitHub issues or [ibaadsajidshaikh18@gmail.com] for questions about this project.*
+*Feel free to reach out for any issues or questions for this project via [ibaadsajidshaikh18@gmail.com] for questions about this project.*

 ---